 Staff are required to handle and process data in any of DNA Skills records or systems in accordance with this policy and in accordance with other related policies concerning the handling or processing of data.
 DNA Skills will process personal data, examples include:

 1.3 A shared responsibility

-It is important that all approved staff within a centre who are involved in the delivery of DNA Skills End-point Assessments and/or regulated qualifications are made aware of this policy and its range of possible outcomes, should they fail to comply with DNA Skills requirements as described above.
+It is important that all staff who are involved in the delivery of DNA Skills End-Point Assessments and/or regulated qualifications are made aware of this policy and its range of outcomes.

 1.4 Reviewing the policy